Minimal (song): Additional remixes

-The maxi-CD of "Minimal" featured the U-MYX software which allowed people to create their own remixes.
-On 25 July, Chris Lowe created a new version of the track titled "Chris Lowe Summer Mix" using the software and uploaded it onto the U-MYX website.
+On 25 July 2006, Chris Lowe created a new version of the track titled "Chris Lowe Summer Mix" using the U-MYX software that came with the maxi-CD and uploaded it onto the Pet Shop Boys U-MYX microsite.

-A remix of "Minimal" by Lobe is on the limited edition bonus CD of Fundamental, Fundamentalism.
+A remix of "Minimal" by Lobe is on Fundamentalism, the limited edition bonus CD of Fundamental.
 A remix by Radio Slave appeared on the B-side of a promotional 12-inch with two remixes of "Psychological" on the A-side by Ewan Pearson.
 These were part of the "Numb" promotion.

+Personnel

+Personnel are adapted from the liner notes of "Minimal".